How to Use ProptyWise Insights

 Key terms explained

-These are the main fields used across the four tabs and what they mean.
+These are the main fields used across the six tabs and what they mean.

 State